jihadichan/jp/notes/grammar/readme.md

 ## Conjugation building blocks

 - Noun & na-adjectives conjugations are simply conjugations of だ

 - i-adjective conjugations are a mix of conjugations from だ　＆　ある

-- Verbs stem are based on their dictionary form ending, where the vowel is changed in some way.
+- Verb stems are based on their dictionary form ending, where the vowel is changed in some way.

 **有る** - to be, to exist (only inanimate objects) - verb